Watchful1/InGameBees/ReadMe.md

 6. Click Select Minecraft Folder and use the selector dialog to select your current minecraft folder.
 7. Back in game, type "/igi reload" in chat.

 Now you should see the [climate](http://ftbwiki.org/Climate) and [humidity](http://ftbwiki.org/Humidity) levels of your current biome.
+You can select Display Percents to display the percentage temperatur and humidity instead of the levels.